Goldmanvision/7DTD_ModTools/2-SoldierPack_GVmod/readme.md

 ## +275 Random NPC Names SoldierPack Update

+Uses XNPCCore SoldierPack and SCore.
+Both are required to run this mod.

 To install, place root folder in your 7 Days to Die\Mods folder.

 To update existing SoldierPack, simply replace the existing Soldier Pack config folder with this one.